 There is four key values I always consider when purchasing boxing training gloves and you should definitely keep these in mind before making a purchase:

 - Price – this is probably one of the first things you will look at when buying your gloves.
-With so many ‘cheap’ options out there, it’s always worth spending that little bit more to make sure you get a quality product which will fit into my other key boxing glove values below.
+With so many ‘cheap’ options out there, it’s always worth spending that little bit more to make sure you get a quality product that will fit into my other key boxing glove values below.

 - Protection – now for some people it’s all about making sure your hands, knuckles and wrists have great protection.
-You’ll want to make sure they have good padding inside and out, along with a strong hook and loop velcro strap to keep you hands secure and protected.
+You’ll want to make sure they have good padding inside and out, along with a strong hook and loop velcro strap to keep your hands secure and protected.
 The worst thing to have is a glove that is flimsy and hurts you every time you punch!

 - Comfort – this very much links in with the size of the glove as you will be using them a lot.
 You want to make sure your hand is actually comfortable in them.
 You will usually have to try a few brands before you know what feels best for you.

 Top 10 Beginner Boxing Glove Options

-Now I have made a list of 10 excellent glove options below which I think are the best, quality and affordable starting training gloves for beginners in boxing.
+Now I have made a list of 10 excellent glove options below which I think are the best, quality and most affordable starting training gloves for beginners in boxing.

-2. Venum Impact Boxing Gloves
+1. Venum Impact Boxing Gloves

-3. RDX Ego Boxing Gloves
+2. RDX Ego Boxing Gloves

 4. Everlast PowerLock Gloves